Point Blank (Nailbomb album)

 Point Blank is the only studio album by heavy metal band Nailbomb, released on March 8, 1994, by Roadrunner Records.
+The side project was started by Max Cavalera and Alex Newport in the mid-1990s.
+Part of the first track, "Wasting Away", plays in the 1995 film To Die For.

+The album cover is a photo of female Vietnamese civilian with a U.S. soldier's gun to her head, which Max Cavalera and Alex Newport retrieved from the Alternative Associated Press.
+Cavalera stated that they wanted to create a similar cover to Rage Against the Machine's self-titled album, an image of the self immolation of Thích Quảng Đức.
+According to Cavalera, the woman in the cover lived after the photo was taken.

-The side project Nailbomb was started by Max Cavalera and Alex Newport in the mid-1990s.
-The first track "Wasting Away" appears in the 1995 film To Die For.
-The album cover is a female Vietnamese civilian with a U.S. soldier's gun to her head.
-The album was played live in its entirety for the first time ever in 2017 by Max Cavalera with his band Soulfly, more than 20 years after the release of the album and the band's break up.
-However, Alex Newport was not part of these performances due to his busy schedule.
-Cavalera's son Zyon performed Newport's vocal and keyboard parts for the tour.
+Point Blank was played live in its entirety for the first time in 2017 by Cavalera and his band Soulfly, more than 20 years after the release of the album and Nailbomb's breakup.
+Newport's parts were played by Cavalera's son Igor Amadeus Cavalera.

 Track listing

 All tracks written by Max Cavalera and Alex Newport unless noted.

 Bonus track version

 A remastered version was released on February 24, 2004, with liner notes and extra tracks: